-11. Code of Conduct
+9. Code of Conduct

-11.1 All government securities distributors must comply with IIROC Rule 2800, the Code of Conduct for IIROC-Regulated Firms Trading in Wholesale Domestic Debt Markets.
+Each bidder must comply with IIROC Rule 2800, Code of Conduct for Corporation Dealer Member Firms Trading in Wholesale Domestic Debt Markets, to the extent applicable to such bidder.

-12. Responsibilities of Government Securities Distributors
+10. Responsibilities of Government Securities Distributors

-- 12.1 Each government securities distributor must submit at least one winning competitive or non-competitive bid on its own behalf or on behalf of customers, every six months. - 12.2 Failure to submit one competitive or non-competitive winning bid at least once every six months will result in the revocation of a dealer's government securities distributor status.
-The dealer may re-submit an application, no earlier than three months after its revocation. - 12.3 The six-month period will coincide with the revision of bidding limits for government securities distributors (1 April to 30 September and 1 October to 31 March). - 12.4 Each government securities distributor is solely responsible for ensuring that it meets its minimum winning obligation under section 12.1.
+- 10.1 Each government securities distributor must submit at least one winning competitive or non-competitive bid on its own behalf or on behalf of customers, every six months. - 10.2 Failure to submit one competitive or non-competitive winning bid at least once every six months will result in the revocation of a dealer's government securities distributor status.
+The dealer may re-submit an application, no earlier than three months after its revocation. - 10.3 The six-month period will coincide with the revision of bidding limits for government securities distributors (1 April to 30 September and 1 October to 31 March). - 10.4 Each government securities distributor is solely responsible for ensuring that it meets its minimum winning obligation under Section 10.1.

-13. Responsibilities of Primary Dealers
+11. Responsibilities of Primary Dealers

-13.1 Minimum Bidding
+11.1 Minimum Bidding

-- 13.1.1 At every auction, a primary dealer's bids, and bids from its customers, must total a minimum of 50 per cent of its auction limit (Sections 7.1 and 8.1.1) or 50 per cent of its formula calculation (sections 9.1 and 9.2), rounded upward to the nearest percentage point, whichever is less. - 13.1.2 Minimum bidding requirements do not apply to auctions of non-fungible cash-management bills and buyback operations of Government of Canada bonds. - 13.1.3 Minimum bidding requirements apply to auctions of: (i) regular treasury bills; (ii) fungible cash-management bills; and (iii) marketable Government of Canada bonds, including Real Return Bonds. - 13.1.4 The minimum level of bidding must be at no more than 10 basis points above the highest yield accepted by the Bank of Canada for that issue of Government of Canada securities. - 13.1.5 The minimum level of bidding for Real Return Bonds must be at no more than 10 basis points above the higher of (i) the highest yield accepted by the Bank of Canada for that issue of Government of Canada Real Return Bond and (ii) the yield in the secondary market prior to the auction for that Government of Canada Real Return Bond.
-The secondary market yield will be determined, by the Bank of Canada, on the basis of the secondary market quotes before the auction. - 13.2 On average, the percentage of accepted bids should be approximately equal to the primary dealer's share in the secondary market over a specified time period. - 13.3 A primary dealer is expected to make two-sided markets (bid and offer) under normal market conditions.
-The term "two-sided markets" entails the posting of bid and offer prices at a spread not significantly larger than that of other market participants for a typical trade size. - 13.4 As noted in Section 10, a primary dealer is obliged to provide market information, including trade activity and position reports, to the Bank of Canada, on request, in a timely and expeditious manner.
+- 11.1.1 At every auction, a primary dealer's bids, and bids from its customers, must total a minimum of 50 per cent of its auction limit and or 50 per cent of its formula calculation, rounded upward to the nearest percentage point, whichever is less. - 11.1.2 Minimum bidding requirements do not apply to auctions of non-fungible cash-management bills and buyback operations of bonds. - 11.1.3 Minimum bidding requirements apply to auctions of: (i) regular treasury bills; (ii) fungible cash-management bills; and (iii) bonds, including Real Return Bonds. - 11.1.4 The minimum level of bidding must be at no more than 10 basis points above the highest yield accepted by the Bank of Canada for that issue of Government of Canada securities. - 11.1.5 The minimum level of bidding for Real Return Bonds must be at no more than 10 basis points above the higher of (i) the highest yield accepted by the Bank of Canada for that issue of Real Return Bonds and (ii) the yield in the secondary market prior to the auction for that Real Return Bond.
+The secondary market yield will be determined, by the Bank of Canada, on the basis of the secondary market quotes before the auction.

+- On average, the percentage of accepted bids should be approximately equal to the primary dealer's share in the secondary market over a specified time period. - 11.3 A primary dealer is expected to make two-sided markets (bid and offer) under normal market conditions.
+The term "two-sided markets" entails the posting of bid and offer prices at a spread not significantly larger than that of other market participants for a typical trade size. - 11.4 As noted in Section 8, a primary dealer is obliged to provide market information, including trade activity and position reports, to the Bank of Canada, on request, in a timely and expeditious manner.

-14. Monitoring and Compliance
+12. Monitoring and Compliance